Directus CMS 11: Configuring Cascading/Conditional Dropdowns

 Select the

-collection.In the list of fields, click on the
+propertiescollection.In the list of fields, click on the

-field (your M2O field linking to thestates
+statefield (your M2O field linking to thestatescollection).

 Configure the Interface Filter: